Pazoia/Where-is-my-Paradise/README.md

 Work in progress:

-- ⿴ Planning project MVP
+- ✅ Planning project MVP
--
+- ✅ Added title and placed it on top of the images
+- ✅ Added theme names to the panels and placed them on top of respective image
+- ✅ When hovering over a panel, text zooms out slightly and text is boxed in for better visibility